So you’re looking for a solar powered Garmin with lasting battery life and premium features. Should you go for a fenix or an Enduro?

 Before we look at the newer fenix, let’s consider how the older fenix stacks up against the Enduro.

 The two watches are remarkably similar.
-They’re the same size, the same build, and have pretty much all of the same software features.
+They’re the same size, the same build, and at launch they had pretty much all of the same software features.
 Either watch will help you navigate trails or play golf courses.

 The Enduro 3 is essentially everything the fenix 7X Pro is … with one significant improvement: solar charging.